kurt-krueckeberg/pn/docs/literature.md

     throughout the night.
 One participant noted, “Pain often wakes me very early, and as this has become a nightly experience, I now dread going to bed.”
 Another participant stated, “[once awakened by pain] getting back to sleep is not an option."
-> - "Page 7: Patient perspectives on Pain"}
+> - "Page 7: Patient perspectives on Pain"

 ## Articles Found Using SciSpace at <https://typeset.io/>